CtrlK

 Completeness

-Explicitly answers both 'what' (covers best-practices, data types, indexing, constraints, performance patterns, advanced features) and 'when' ('Use this skill when designing or reviewing a PostgreSQL-specific schema').
-The 'Use when' clause is present and clear.
+Explicitly answers both 'what' (covers best-practices, data types, indexing, constraints, performance patterns, advanced features) and 'when' ('Use this skill when designing or reviewing a PostgreSQL-specific schema'), providing a clear trigger clause.

 3 / 3